GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     * Oxford Nanopore Ultralong: >100kb, around 97% accuracy
     * Phasing data from Hi-C or trio Illumina data

 PacBio HiFi data is required for both assemblers.
-Other data types are optional -- but they lead to much better assemblies.
+Other data types are optional&mdash;but they lead to much better assemblies.
 So let's jump ahead a bit and take a peak at how Verkko creates assemblies using figure 1 from the recent Verkko paper (Rautiainen, Mikko, et al.).
 It's ok if this is a bit confusing, you don't need to know the inner workings of Verkko in order to make great assemblies.

 **PacBio HiFi is used to create the initial graph**

 Verkko's first theoretical task is to create an assembly graph from HiFi data, but it has to prepare the HiFi reads first.
-HiFi data is less accurate in homopolymer repeats and microsattelites, so before creating an assembly graph, the reads are "compressed" in these regions:
+HiFi data is less accurate in homopolymer repeats and microsatellites, so before creating an assembly graph, the reads are "compressed" in these regions:
 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/verkko_process_hifi_repeat_compr.png?raw=true" width="550"/>
 </p>